PyFilesystem/pyfilesystem2/docs/source/guide.rst

 Globbing
 ~~~~~~~~

-*Globbing* is a slightly higher level way of scanning filesystem.
-Paths can be filtered by a *glob* pattern, which is similar to a wildcard (such as *.py), but can match multiple levels of a directory structure.
+Closely related to walking a filesystem is *Globbing*, which is a slightly higher level way of scanning filesystems.
+Paths can be filtered by a *glob* pattern, which is similar to a wildcard (such as ``*.py``), but can match multiple levels of a directory structure.

 Here's an example of globbing, which removes all the ``.pyc`` files in your project directory::